Vincit/objection.js/doc/api/model/instance-methods.md

   .update(newValues);
 ```

-For the following query `opt.old` is `undefined` because there is no old object in the javascript side. objection.js doesn't fetch the old values even if they existed in the database for performance and simplicity reasons.
+For the following query `opt.old` is `undefined` because there is no old object in the JavaScript side. objection.js doesn't fetch the old values even if they existed in the database for performance and simplicity reasons.

 ```js
 Person